parkeraddison/parkeraddison.github.io/src/content/projects/indeed-city-recommender.md

 ---
 title: "Indeed Job Search City Recommender"
-date: 2020-02-07T12:10:49-08:00
-draft: false
-Description: "We were given an anonymized dataset from indeed.com and asked to create a business pitch.
-We created an algorithm to rank and recommend cities that have the best prospects for a given job industry."
-Subline: "ASA DataFest @ Chapman Univ."
+subline: "ASA DataFest @ Chapman Univ."
-ProjectURL: ""
-Image: "./indeed.png"
+date: 2018-04-27
+linkto:
+code:
+demo:
+report:
+image: "./images/indeed.png"
+video:
 ---

-My team represented UCSD at the 2018 ASA DataFest, hosted at Chapman University.
+We were given an anonymized dataset from indeed.com and asked to create a business pitch.
+We created an algorithm to rank and recommend cities that have the best prospects for a given job industry.